From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 (“For a limited time, first-time users can try it with 25% off.”)

 Japanese users often need more context before acting.
 They’re risk-averse, detail-oriented, and responsive to messaging that shows understanding of their situation or role (especially in B2B or SME environments).
-That’s why effective Japanese copywriting requires restructuring the message, not just translating it.
+Effective Japanese copywriting requires restructuring the message, not just translating it.

 If you simply translate your English content: